Cal Raleigh Player Props: Mariners vs. Red Sox

-Cal Raleigh -- batting .289 in his past 10 games -- will be in action for the Seattle Mariners versus the Boston Red Sox, with Brayan Bello on the hill, on August 1 at 9:40 PM ET.
+Cal Raleigh -- with a slugging percentage of .722 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners against the Boston Red Sox, with Kutter Crawford on the mound, on August 2 at 4:10 PM ET.

-In his last appearance, he mashed two homers in his previous game (going 2-for-4) against the Red Sox.
+He had a hitless showing in his previous game (0-for-2) against the Red Sox.

 Cal Raleigh Game Info & Props vs. the Red Sox